laempy/pyoints/README.md

 The key idea of the concept is to provide unified data structure to handle points, voxels and rasters in the same manner.
 It is always assumed that the data can be interpreted as two or three dimensional point cloud.
-Thus we have a collection of geo-objects (called `GeoRecords`), which are characterized by coordinates *coords* a spatial reference (*proj*) and a transformation matrix (*t*).
+Thus we have a collection of geo-objects (here called `GeoRecords`), which are characterized by two or three dimensional coordinates *coords* a spatial reference (*proj*) and a transformation matrix (*t*).
 The spatial reference and transformation matrix required to  define the location of the geo-objects on globe.
 Next to the origin the transformation  matrix also stores the scale and rotation of the local coordinate system.

 The unified data structures simplifies the joint use of point clouds, voxels and rasters significantly, while keeping their natural characteristics.
 To